-No - When a real server is determined to be down, the real server will be removed from the kernel's LVS table and existing sessions will be killed.
+No - When a real server is determined to be down, the real server will be removed from the kernel's LVS table.

 Email Alerts

 The is the default global setting for email alerts and is used if not specified at the individual VIP level.